-Monoclonal antibody treatment is available without cost for people with acute COVID-19 and risk factors for severe disease, including immunocompromising conditions such as advanced or untreated HIV.
+Monoclonal antibody treatment is available without cost for people with acute conditions such as advanced or untreated HIV.
 This treatment is given as an infusion and must be given as early as possible in the course of illness and within 7 days of symptom onset to be most effective.
 Post-exposure prophylaxis may also be available for some people at some locations.
 Currently Casirivimab + Imdevimab is recommended for efficacy against the delta variant.